hstsethi/awesome-j2me/README.md

 [<img src="j2me-logo.jpg" align="right" width="100">](https://www.oracle.com/java/technologies/javameoverview.html)

-> An awesome list about Mobile Information Device Profile([MIDP](https://en.wikipedia.org/wiki/Mobile_Information_Device_Profile)), a Java ME specification designed for old keypad phones and PDAs.
+> An awesome list about Java platform Micro edition[(J2ME)](https://en.wikipedia.org/wiki/Java_Platform,_Micro_Edition), a Java specification designed for old keypad phones and PDAs.
 MIDP is used to create Midlets, which have `.jad` or `.jar` extension, and run on platforms like old keypad phones or PDAs.

 ---